rossant/galry/docs/manual.md

     callback function.
   * `event`: bind an event to a callback method.
   * `action`: bind an action to an event or directly a callback method.
+  * `figure`: create a new figure.
   * `show`: show the figure.

-The details of these functions can be found in the tutorials/examples or directly in the doc strings (in `galry/pyplot.py`, the API reference not done yet).
+The details of these functions can be found in the tutorials/examples or directly in the doc strings (in `galry/pyplot.py`, the API reference is not done yet).